cosmos/cosmos-sdk/docs/rfc/rfc-003-crosslang.md

 The **hypervisor** as a first-class module itself handles the following special **module messages** to manage account creation, destruction, and migration:
-* `create(handler id, address?, owner?)`: creates a new account in the specified code environment with the specified handler id and optional pre-defined address (if not provided, a new address is generated).
+* `create(handler_id, init_data, address?, owner?)`: creates a new account in the specified code environment with the specified handler id and optional pre-defined address (if not provided, a new address is generated).
 The `on_create` message is called if it is implemented by the account.
 If the owner address is omitted, it defaults to the account itself.
-* `destroy(address)`: deletes the account with the specified address and calls the `on_destroy` message if it is implemented by the account. `destroy` can only be called by the account owner.
+* `destroy(address, destroy_data)`: deletes the account with the specified address and calls the `on_destroy` message if it is implemented by the account. `destroy` can only be called by the account owner.
-* `migrate(address, new handler id, migration data)`: migrates the account with the specified address to the new account handler.
+* `migrate(address, new_handler_id)`: migrates the account with the specified address to the new account handler.
 The `on_migrate` message must be implemented by the new code and must not return an error for migration to succeed. `migrate` can only be called by the account owner.
-* `force_migrate(account address, new handler id, init data, destroy data)`: this can be used when no `on_migrate` handler can perform a proper migration to the new account handler.
+* `force_migrate(address, new_handler_id, init_data, destroy_data)`: this can be used when no `on_migrate` handler can perform a proper migration to the new account handler.
 In this case, `on_destroy` will be called on the old account handler, the account state will be cleared, and `on_create` will be called on the new code.
 This is a destructive operation and should be used with caution.
 * `transfer(address, new_owner?)`: changes the account owner to the new owner.
 If `new_owner` is empty then the account has no owner and can't be migrated, transferred, or destroyed.
 This can only be called by the current owner.
+* `create_temp(handler_id, init_data)`: creates a temporary account which exists in memory only for the scope of the enclosing message call.

 The **hypervisor** will call the **state handler**'s `create`, `migrate`, and `destroy` methods as needed when accounts are created, migrated, or destroyed.